TheOdinProject/curriculum/html_css/v2/foundations/html-foundations/links-and-images.md

 - What is the difference between an absolute and relative link?
 - What element is used to create an image?
 - What two attributes do images always need to have?
+- How do you access a parent directory in a filepath?
 - What are the four main image formats that you can use for images on the web?